TTC-CCF/nycu_qsrank/README.md

 # Run migration
 php artisan migrate
 ```
+> [!NOTE]
+> These commands are defined in `app/Console/Commands` directory, you can check the code to get more information
 7. Configure database in `.env`
 8. Run `php artisan serve` and visit `http://localhost:8000` to see the website